 Financials make most peoples heads spin, that is why I definitely recommend talking to a pro for this part.

 At virtue + vice I have a full-time bookkeeper and an accountant.
-I am uncomfortable sharing my companies finances publically.
-But, if you need help with this section, please reach out to virute+ vice clothing items and I am happy to put you in touch with a few professionals that help brands with the nitty-gritty details of their financials.
+I am uncomfortable sharing my companies finances publicly.
+But, if you need help with this section, that's why I suggested at the start of this article to help get your financial plan for fashion business in order before even starting the business plan.

-Back to Sections 1 +2: The Executive Summary + Company Overview
+Back to Sections 1 +2: The Executive Summary Of A Fashion Business Plan + Company Overview

 Now back to the top.
 Remember, we skipped the executive summary and company overview.
-Now that we have mapped out our entire business plan we need to write those two summaries.
+Now that we have mapped out our entire business plan for fashion we need to write those two summaries.

 This is where you can hook potential investors.
 It's the first section anyone reads of your plan, so make it clear and quick.